dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-codeql.md

     > If you edit the workflow file and mouse-over the cron expression, a tooltip will show you the English text for the cron expression.

 1. There's a single job called `analyze` that runs on the `ubuntu-latest` hosted agent.
 1. This workflow defines a `strategy` with a `matrix` on the array of `language`.
 In this case, there's only `csharp`.
-If the repository contained other languages, you could just add them to this array.
+If the repository contained other languages, you could add them to this array.
 This causes the job to "fan out" and create an instance per value of the matrix.
 1. There are four steps, starting with `checkout`.
 1. The second step initializes the CodeQL scanner for the `language` this job is going to scan.
 CodeQL intercepts calls to the compiler to build a database of the code while the code is being built.
 1. The `Autobuild` step will attempt to automatically build the source code using common conventions.
-If this fails, you can replace this step with your own custom build steps.
+If this step fails, you can replace it with your own custom build steps.
 1. After building, the CodeQL analysis is performed, where suites of queries are run against the code database.
 1. The run should complete successfully.
 However, there appear to be no issues.